Utilizing Terraform with GitHub Actions: A Step-by-Step Guide

 The first step is named “Terraform Status” and has a conditional statement that checks if any of the previous steps (Terraform Plan, Terraform Validation, Terraform Init, Terraform Format) have failed.
 If any of the previous steps have failed, this step will also fail and exit with a status code of 1, indicating a failure.

-branch and if the event that triggered the workflow is a push event.
-If both conditions are met, this step will run the command terraform apply -auto-approve -input=false
+The second step is named “Terraform Apply” and has a conditional statement that checks if the current Git branch is the master branch and if the event that triggered the workflow is a push event.
+If both conditions are met, this step will run the command terraform apply -auto-approve -input=false, which will automatically apply any changes to the infrastructure.

 Together, these two steps ensure that any failed steps are caught and that changes are only automatically applied to the infrastructure when pushed to the master branch.